KejPi/AbracaDABra/README.md

 Please note that other applications requiring Realtek driver will not work with WinUSB driver from Zadig.

 ### Linux
 The simplest way is to download latest AppImage file from [release page](https://github.com/KejPi/AbracaDABra/releases/latest), make it executable and run it.

-There are two versions of AppImage - one for Intel/AMD 64 bit CPU (x86_64) the other for ARM64 CPU (aarch64) so make soure you are donwloading the one matching your hardware.
+There are two versions of AppImage - one for Intel/AMD 64 bit CPU (x86_64) the other for ARM64 CPU (aarch64) so make sure you are downloading the one matching your hardware.

 ArchLinux users can install AbracaDABra from <a href="https://aur.archlinux.org/packages/abracadabra">AUR</a>.